handong1587/handong1587.github.io/_posts/deep_learning/2015-10-09-object-detection.md

 - intro: A deep version of the sliding window method, predicts bounding box directly from each location of the topmost feature map after knowing the confidences of the underlying object categories.
+- intro: training a convolutional network to simultaneously classify, locate and detect objects in images can boost the classification accuracy and the detection and localization accuracy of all tasks
 - arxiv: [http://arxiv.org/abs/1312.6229](http://arxiv.org/abs/1312.6229)
 - github: [https://github.com/sermanet/OverFeat](https://github.com/sermanet/OverFeat)
 - code: [http://cilvr.nyu.edu/doku.php?id=software:overfeat:start](http://cilvr.nyu.edu/doku.php?id=software:overfeat:start)